Last updated on June 22nd, 2022 at 11:20 am

 Today, June 26, 2020, Chicago is now entering Phase 4 of Reopening.
 Phase 4 will be in effect until there is a vaccine, effective and widely available treatment, or the elimination of new cases over a sustained period of time.
 Phase 4 means businesses and public facilities, including gyms and indoor dining at restaurants, will be allowed to reopen with limited capacities.
 Phase 4 is the final phase that Chicago will go through before a full reopening post-pandemic.

 While phase 4 is welcomed by many, it is important to remember that many members of the Chicago community do not speak English as a first language, and that language barriers can cause confusion for business owners, employees, and customers alike.
 While restrictions have loosened, there are still rules in place that are essential to be communicated effectively to ensure the safest reopening possible as the city gets back to work and back to play.

-Some examples where we have seen businesses ensure guidelines are understood and being followed by all are handbook translation, policy translation, as well as offering services like remote and over the phone interpretation to support other languages in the community.
+Handbook translation and policy translation are some examples we have seen businesses take to ensure guidelines are understood and being followed by all.
+We’ve also seen an increase in the use of our remote interpretation services and over-the-phone interpretation to support other languages in the community.

 JR Language has been helping our clients meet compliance during reopening by providing translation services of important internal and external documents of new guidelines that must be followed as Chicago reopens.
 Documents range from large internal policy documentation distributed throughout the entire company to small signs that are posted in storefronts to make all aware of new rules in effect such as social distancing and mask policies.